HMS Hero (1885): Service history

 She was commissioned at Portsmouth in May 1888 as tender to the gunnery school Excellent.
 She remained there until February 1905, when she passed into Dockyard Reserve.
 She took part in the manoevres of 1888-1891, but saw no other active service.
 Commander Francis Alan Richard Bowles was appointed in command on 6 February 1900, and was succeeded by Commander George Bowes Hutton who was appointed in command on 6 March 1902.

 In March 1900 she completed a series of anchor trials, where stockless anchors were tested successfully against anchors with stocks.

 In November 1907, she was made a target ship and was sunk off the Kentish Knock on 18 February 1908.

+Popular culture

-Popular culturePlayer's Navy Cut cigarette packages used an illustration of a sailor with a warship in the background.
+Player's Navy Cut cigarette packages used an illustration of a sailor with a warship in the background.
 The sailor's cap band reads "Hero"; this does not imply any connection with HMS Hero, but just suggests that all Royal Navy sailors were heroes.
 (See the accompanying image.)